-A former US Navy SEAL tweeted his solution to the North Korean crisis — and it just may work(United States Navy SEALs/Wikimedia) United States Navy SEALs
+A former US Navy SEAL tweeted his solution to the North Korean crisis — and it just may workU.S.
+Navy SEALs (Wikimedia)

 When Jocko Willink, a former U.S. Navy SEAL, author, and occasional Business Insider contributor, was asked on Twitter how he would handle the North Korean crisis, he gave an unexpected answer that just might work, according to an expert.